dbuscombe-usgs/doodle_labeller/README.md

 ## Version history

-### 6/28/20
+### 7/1/20
-The probability of the label is now computed and outputted in the same formats as the label images.
+1. The probability of the label is now computed and outputted in the same formats as the label images.
+This probability will be useful for purposes such as further label refinement, error propagation, etc
+2. Bug fixes, and more tests into default CRF hyperparameters

 ### 6/24/20